tim-pan/Bird_classification_CUB/README.md

 ## reproduce the submission
 1. refer to the following link, download the folder:</br>
 https://drive.google.com/file/d/1D38aXXP2ELYctE2OqweDZPi0jHjc1Rvo/view?usp=sharing</br>
-`reference.py` already in this link, you don't need to download it again.
+dataset and py.files already in this link, you don't need to download it again.
 2. on cmd, cd to the folder you downloaded
 3. run `inference.py` with your GPU